on all orders over $100

 This re-enforces the idea that the symbol was used for protection against harm.

 The exact origin of this symbol is not known, it does feature in a number Icelandic scripts including the ‘Galdrabók’ and the ‘Huld manuscript’.
-These were books Icelandic magical staves.
-Both of these were written a few centuries after the Viking age with knowledge that had been passed down the generations, which leaves their historical accuracy and relevance to the Vikings themselves up for debate.
+These were books of Icelandic origin containing various magical staves.
+Both of these were written a few centuries after the end of the Viking age, with knowledge that had been passed down the generations.
+This obviously leaves their historical accuracy and relevance to the Vikings themselves open for debate.

-This symbol is similar in appearance to the aforementioned Ægishjálmr symbol, however its meaning is quite different.
-Commonly referred to as the ‘pathfinder’ or ‘wayfinder’ symbol Vegvisir was associated with navigation, quite often at sea.
-It was used for protection against getting lost, which will have been a big concern when sailing the perilous waters of the northern seas before the invention of modern navigation techniques.
+The design is similar in appearance to the aforementioned Ægishjálmr symbol, however its meaning is quite different.
+Commonly referred to as the ‘pathfinder’ or ‘wayfinder’ symbol, Vegvisir was associated with navigation, especially at sea.
+It was said to be used for protection against losing ones way, which would have been a big concern to those sailing the perilous waters of the northern seas before the invention of modern navigation techniques.

 The valknut (pronounced “val-knoot”) is another one of the most prominent symbols associated with Viking culture.
 It often appears in both old and new features of viking artwork and artefacts.

 The symbol is one of the more mysterious and illusive ones from the viking age since no written explanation of the meaning of the valknut exists.
 It has therefore fallen to viking historians to explain its meaning.

 One depiction of the valknut is in the Tängelgarda stone which was found on the island of Gotland in Sweden.
 This image shows two raven’s, supposedly Huginn and Muninn which leads us to believe the figure holding the spear is Odin.
 He seems to be lifting a slain warrior from the grave, with a valknut symbol in the sky.
 This could be indicating that the warrior is being taken to Valhalla by the Allfather.